Camelina: A Promising Low-Input Oilseed

 The lack of clear utilization patterns for camelina oil currently limit its use.
 The fatty acid composition does not currently uniquely fit any particular use.
 Manipulation of camelina fatty acid content, which has been achieved in other oilseeds, could greatly improve the utilization possibilities of this crop.

+When analyzing the potential role of a new crop, unique attributes of that species must be established; it must contribute something not already provided by existing crop species.
+It is not sufficient, for example, for a crop simply to become “another oilseed.”
+There must be unique and compelling properties of that crop to provide incentives for further development.
 The research reported here has shown that camelina possesses unique agronomic traits which could substantially reduce and perhaps eliminate requirements for tillage and annual weed control.
 The compatibility of camelina with reduced tillage systems, cover crops, its low seeding rate, and competitiveness with weeds could enable this crop not only to have the lowest input cost of any oilseed, but also be compatible with the goals of reducing energy and pesticide use, and protecting soils from erosion.
 Camelina is a potential alternative oilseed for stubble systems, winter surface seeding, double cropping, or for marginal lands.
 At a seeding rate of 6 to 14 kg/ha, camelina could be inexpensively applied by air or machine-broadcast in early winter or spring on stubble ground without special equipment.
 Although these unimproved lines have been shown to be agronomically acceptable, modern history has indicated the Cruciferae to be highly manipulatable through plant breeding or biotechnology, and so the promise of improvement is also high.
 The meal does not contain glucosinolates, but the fatty acid composition of the seed needs to be modified to provide a role for the crop in the oilseeds market.

 Lack of clear utilization patterns currently limit the crop, and further work on oil, meal, and seed use is required.
 The possibilities of using camelina in human food, as birdseed, as an edible or industrial oil, a fuel, or other applications remains largely unexplored.
 Further utilization and breeding research is required to more fully make use of the unique agronomic qualities that this crop possesses.